dojo/framework/docs/en/testing/supplemental.md

 The test renderer uses the location of a wrapped test node in the expected tree to attempt to perform any requested actions (either `r.property()` or `r.child()`) on the actual output of the widget under test.
 If the wrapped test node does not match the corresponding node in the actual output tree then no action will be performed and the assertion will report a failure.

-**Note:** Wrapped test nodes should only be used once within an assertion template, if the same test node is detected more than once during an assertion an error will be thrown and the test fail.
+**Note:** Wrapped test nodes should only be used once within an assertion, if the same test node is detected more than once during an assertion an error will be thrown and the test fail.

-## Assertion Templates
+## Assertion

-Assertion templates get used to build the expected widget output structure to use with `renderer.expect()`.
-The templates expose a wide range of APIs that enable the expected output to vary between tests.
+Assertions get used to build the expected widget output structure to use with `renderer.expect()`.
+The assertion expose a wide range of APIs that enable the expected output to vary between tests.

 Given a widget that renders output differently based on property values: